You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [18:27]

 Succeeding is opening my heart and watching other people open their hearts.
 Succeeding is not judging.
-Succeeding is that letting succeed one thing after another.
+Succeeding is that letting things succeed one thing after another.
 Succeeding is even in failure to see, wow, I learned something.
 You know, probably the most dramatic thing in my life, which Paul did mention, was my disease.
 But I've learned a lot from it.
-And I continue to learn from it. as much as they hate it.
+And I continue to learn from it.
+As much as they hate it.
 But what else do I have?
 Whatever comes your way, you cut it.
 And you're succeeding and you're dealing with it too.

 [19:34]

 Very good.
 Maybe there'll be a leap from YouTube someday.
 40 years of experience.
-I'm really appreciating their teachings and I love them.
+I feel I'm really appreciating their teachings and I love them.
 Stay close to what you love. who have supported me to go, both monetarily and in many other ways.

 [20:44]

 I was at Margaret and Bob's in St. Louis Obispo, and I was giving a talk, and I happened to mention what I was doing, and this 65-year-old man said, that's the most encouraging thing you said, that maybe I can do something different too, that your life isn't over.
 You don't have to do anything different for your life not to be over, but it ain't over till it's over.
-And Blanche this morning said that she would miss me sitting next to her, but I want to assure you that I'll always sit next to you.
+And Blanche this morning said that she would miss... me sitting next to her, but I want to assure you that I'll always sit next to you.

 I don't know if you noticed that I said, they say you're taking the punch on you.
 You're the most encouraging puncher I know.
-Thank you. too punishing.
+Thank you.
 Maybe I should leave now.
-Yes.
 Where does the courage come from?
-You. from each one of you.
+You.
+The courage goes to each one of you.
 Don't give yourself, don't sell yourself short.

-And if you fail, sometimes it's succeeding.
+And if you fail, sometimes it needs to succeed.
 Yes?
 What inspired you to do your book?
 That's an old book, actually.
-I wrote 33 Fingers. years ago, and I added 16 fingers for the new edition of 49 fingers.
+I wrote 33 fingers. years ago.
+And I added 16 fingers for the new condition, 49 fingers.
 Can you talk about that?
-Were you doing a book?
+Were you doing that book?
 Well, I wanted American koans.
 And I thought of all the koans that happened in America that influenced me.
-And in the second book, it was actually painting as much as anything else that I wanted to get in more.
+And in the second book, it was actually painting as much as anything else that I wanted to get in more of some of my paintings.
 What did you like about it?
-I hadn't read the whole book, but Tom Eagle gave me copies.
-He worked on it a lot.
+I hadn't read the whole book, but Tom Eagle gave me a copy.

+He worked on the block.
 Yes.
 He's a great editor and producer.
 Yes?
-I don't think I like this very much, but...
+I don't know if I like this very much, but...
 I haven't learned it yet. [...]
-What if I learned it?
-I haven't learned it yet.
-No. You're learning it wrong.
+What if I haven't learned it yet?
 Well, the way I am is what I've learned.
-Yes.
+Yes?
 You said you learned a lot from your Parkinson's, from your disease.

 Yes.
 What's the core thing you've learned?
 Things ain't the way you want them to be.
 That's okay.

-You deal with the depression.
+You deal with the profession.
 What made you know that you were stagnating?
 I felt it.
-And also, it's for so many years I felt engaged and growing.
-And then all of a sudden I didn't feel that way.
-So instead of waiting for somebody else to solve the problem, which I waited for a long time ago, What did you learn from failure?
-I don't know if I failed.
-But I think I know what you mean.
+And also, it's for so many years I felt engaged and growing, and then all of a sudden I didn't feel that way.
+So instead of waiting for somebody else to solve the problem, which I waited for a long time, I don't know if I failed.

+But I know what you mean.
 Well, it's learning about each thing, because each thing has failure and success in it.
 Have you noticed that people's strengths are also their weaknesses?
 You should learn all about that.
 Yes.
 Thank you, Michael, for this night and everything.
 You came to Richmond, Virginia some years ago, which is where I met you first.
-And I just was wondering, why on earth you came to Richmond, Virginia.
-I mean, what was the impetus to come to Richmond, Virginia?
+And I just was wondering... on earth you came to Richmond, Virginia.
+What was the impetus to come to Richmond, Virginia?
 He was there.

 Yeah.
 And many people like him.
-Yeah.
-Was it because Joe Show thought it would be a good idea?

-Pat Phelan invited me.
-Pat and I and Paul were in the real rough and ready days here.
-We were in Dodge. that's being keeping an open heart and not judging.
-I was wondering if you had any insight or recommendation to share on those with us that are trying to find a way to get that success on us.
+Was it because Joe Scho thought it would be a good idea?
+Pat and I and Paul were in the real rough and ready for eight days here.
+We're in Dodge. that's being keeping an open heart and not judging.
+I was wondering if you had any insight or recommendation to share on those with us that are trying to find a way that success has.

 When you judge, just stay on judging.
-It's not any help to say you shouldn't judge.
-So that's a judgment. to nourish your judgments and to take them a little softer.
+It does not help to say you shouldn't judge.
+That's a judgment. to nourish your judgments and to take them a little softer.
 Okay?
 Okay.
 Well, maybe that's enough advice.
 Is there any other burning questions?
 Yes.
 Turning on burning questions.
-I don't know how long it's going to take us to get to... but we'll have a party for people at Zen Center, and we'll have an opening.
-Hawitsu was already coming.
-He did a calligraphy which said, coming down from the mountain, he becomes not sharing pictures.
+I don't know how long it's going to take us to get to But we'll have a party for people at Zen Center.
+And we'll have an opening.
+Hwitsu was already coming.
+He did a calligraphy which said, coming down from the mountain, he becomes...

 [30:08]